frederic-perez/AmE-dictionary/data/dictionary.md

 __one-note__
 __one-off<sup>1</sup>__ _adj_ _British informal_ Done, made, or happening only once. _A one-off benefit show._
 __one-off<sup>2</sup>__ _n_ :three: _British informal_ :three: (one-offs) Something done, made, or happening only once. _The meeting is a one-off._
-__one-trick pony__ _n idiom_ A person or thing considered as being limited to only one single talent, capability, quality, etc.
 __onerous__ _adj_ :four::hammer::pencil2: _Onerous task._
 __onesie__ _n_ :three::hammer: _The actor in the Lycra onesie is stealing the _Avengers_ show._
 __onlooker__ _n_ :two::hammer: (onlookers)